blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 ## Implementations

 - **Solidity/Ethereum**:  implementation coherent with the specification.
-Uses all features (the hashing process uses the built in encoding funtion to combine the user's address with the nonce).
+The hashing process uses the built-in encoding function to combine the user's address with the nonce.
 - **Anchor/Solana**:
 - **Aiken/Cardano**:
 - **PyTeal/Algorand**: